PiAPI-1/Dream-Machine-API/README.md

 <h3>Pay-as-you-go Option</h3>

 <p>
-  To get started, simply sign up and purchase credits in our Workspace.
+  To get started, simply sign up and purchase credits in our <a href="https://app.piapi.ai/">Workspace</a>.
 Once done, you can immediately access our API!
 Our service leverages PiAPI’s Dream Machine account pools, ensuring seamless operation without any hassle on your part.
 </p>

 <ul>